Sylvain-pitie/cobi_plot/README.md

 This script was created to simplify ICOBI analysis from LOBSTER outputs, focusing on flexibility and ease of use.

-## 📝 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

 ## 🙌 Acknowledgements

 - [LOBSTER](https://www.lobster-calculation.com/) for chemical bonding analysis in solids